MicrosoftDocs/power-automate-docs/articles/guided-learning/learning-create-a-flow.md

 Getting started with Microsoft Flow is easy, as there are a huge number of **templates to choose** from, which will help you connect the services you are already using in more meaningful ways.

 ## Microsoft Flow templates ##
-Take a look at the [ Microsoft Flow website](https://ms.flow.microsoft.com).

-Open the **Templates** menu.
+Take a look at the [ Microsoft Flow website](https://ms.flow.microsoft.com), and open the **Templates** menu.
 As you scroll through the list, you see that Microsoft Flow allows you to connect to many services.

 ![Flow Website -> Template list](./media/learning-create-a-flow/template-list.png)

 ## Choose a template ##